-A root canal is where we clean out the inside of a tooth that has infected tissue.
+During a root canal, we clean out the inside of the pet’s tooth that has infected tissue.
 Each root has a hollow chamber that goes from the tip of the root to the crown of the tooth.
-It is the tissue, blood vessels and nerves that live inside the root that gets infected.
-Antibiotics don’t work on this since it no longer has a blood supply to carry the antibiotic into the tooth where it is needed.
-Only by taking out all that infected material can you restore the tooth to health.
+It is the tissue, blood vessels and nerves that live inside the root that get infected.
+Antibiotics don’t work on this issue since there is no longer blood supply to carry the antibiotic into the tooth where it is needed.
+Only by taking out all that infected material during a root canal can you restore the tooth to health.

-We start by gaining access through a tiny hole in the crown of the tooth.
+Our veterinary dentists start by gaining access through a tiny hole in the crown of the pet’s tooth.
 Using a series of small to larger files, we can clean out the entire length of the root and reshape it more optimally for filling.
 We also use a solution that sterilizes the tooth and kills any remaining bacteria.
-After the cleaning process, we completely fill the tooth with an inert material to prevent re-infection.
-That is all there is to a root canal.
-The main challenge in a root canal is to make sure the fill is complete and dense so no bacteria are left to repopulate the area.
+After the cleaning process, we completely fill the tooth with an inert material to prevent reinfection.

-Often on posterior teeth, we can just put a filling in the access hole and finish off the procedure that way.
+On posterior teeth, we often put a filling in the access hole and finish off the procedure that way.
 On broken canines, however, we frequently opt for a crown.
 Crowns give the tooth back its original strength and protect it from future breakage.
-A good crown will go for a decade or more in most cases.
+A strong crown will last for a decade or more in most cases.